Communities of Practice

 INCLUSIVE TEACHING FOR EQUITABLE LEARNING: ACTION RESEARCH

-This Community of Practice provides an opportunity for participants to complete an action research project focused on inclusive teaching practices consistent with the focus of the recent ACUE course sponsored by the TLF.
+This Community of Practice provides an opportunity for participants to complete an action research project focused on inclusive teaching practices consistent with the focus of the recent ACUE course sponsored by the CETL over the last year or so (including this fall's group).
 Participants will create and complete an action research study focused on inclusive teaching for equitable learning in their own educational settings (F2F, virtual, online).
-Depending on the number of participants, there will be a small stipend for completion and presentation of the project at the WSU Faculty Forum or another conference.
+Participants will present their research at the WSU Faculty forum and be eligible for an additional stipend for presenting at an external conference.
+The stipend amount is dependent on the number of faculty in the group.
 This project is funded in part through an RS&PG grant.

 PEDAGOGY AMPLIFIED: DIGITAL FLUENCY ACROSS THE CURRICULUM